oddstream/gosol/README.md

 Nope, there isn't one of those.
 Too stressful.
 Solitaire is also called *patience*; it's hard to feel patient when you're pressured by a clock.

+## You can't move cards off a foundation pile

+Nope.
+Reading the "original" rules for a lot of the games seem to explicitly forbid this, so there's a complete ban on moving cards off a foundation pile.

+You can always use undo if you get stuck or change you mind about a move.

 ### What's with the settings?

 #### Fixed cards